teejay-tems/Restaurant-Orders-Analysis/README.md

 ## Skills Demonstrated
 - Data Connection in Microsoft SQL Server
-- Data Cleaning and Processing
+- Data Cleaning and Processing with SQL Server
 - Developed a Database Schema
-- Data Analysis
+- Data Analysis with SQL Server
 - Join
 - CTE (Common Table Expression)
-- SQL Window Functions
+- Data Connection in Power BI with SQL Server
+- Data Visualization with Power BI

 ## Data Source
 The project utilizes a dataset containing information on menus and order details.
 The dataset used for this analysis was downloaded from [Maven Analytics](https://mavenanalytics.io/data-playground?page=4&pageSize=5) website where datasets are available for practice purposes.
 The dataset is a CSV file, and it consists of two main tables which are menu table, and order table.